-Turning your iPad into a mobile point-of-sale (POS) system is easy.
-Whether you’d like to use an iPad POS system at your store, restaurant, office, salon, or in the field, there is a simple solution for your business.
+Turning your iPad into a mobile point-of-sale (POS) system is easy and, as you’ll see, there are many benefits to using an iPad POS system.
+Whether you’d like to implement it in your store, restaurant, office, salon or in the field, there is a simple solution for your business.
 It all starts with choosing the POS software and hardware that works best for your business.

 To turn your iPad into a mobile POS system, you’ll need — at the minimum — a credit card reader and a POS app to process payments and manage your sales.

 Most iPad POS systems use Bluetooth to connect to a small card reader.
 Credit card readers are sometimes free, but these models are usually swipers that only read the magstripe.
 You should at least plan to upgrade to a newer model that has a chip reader so you’re not liable for fraud that occurs at the point of sale.

 The best card readers have both EMV and NFC capabilities, which let you stay compliant with chip card regulations and accept contactless cards and mobile wallets like Apple Pay, Android Pay and Samsung Pay.
 These models usually cost less than $100.
 For instance, Square, one of our top picks for credit card processing that provides basic POS software for free, offers a contactless and chip reader for $49.

 [Check out our review of Square’s credit card processing services.]